 Are anxiety attacks real?
-This question often arises among those who experience overwhelming stress or fear yet wonder whether their episodes qualify as a clinically recognized phenomenon.
+This question often comes up for people who experience overwhelming stress or fear.
+They wonder whether their episodes count as a clinically recognized condition.

-Discussions of “panic attacks” and “anxiety attacks” sometimes blur together, causing confusion.
-Mental health professionals formally recognize “panic attacks.”
-The term “anxiety attacks” is commonly used informally to describe extreme worry or dread tied to a stressor.
+The terms “panic attacks” and “anxiety attacks” sometimes blur together.
+This causes confusion.
+Mental health professionals formally recognize panic attacks.
+However, the term “anxiety attacks” is used informally to describe extreme worry or dread tied to a stressor.

-Knowing how they overlap and where they differ helps you name your experiences accurately and communicate clearly with healthcare providers.
+Knowing how they overlap and where they differ helps you name your experiences correctly.
+It also helps you communicate clearly with healthcare providers.

 Understanding Panic Attacks and Anxiety Attacks